Neopteroplax: Description

-Counting the enlarged cheek regions, the skull was 39.5 centimeters (15.6 inches) in length.
-The snout was moderately long and the skull as a whole was deep, although crushing has reduced this depth and splayed out the cheeks, making the fossil wider than it would have been when alive.
-The overall shape and texture was similar to that of most other embolomeres, although there is no trace of lateral line canals.
+Counting the enlarged cheek regions, the skull is 39.5 centimeters (15.6 inches) in length.
+The snout is moderately long and the skull as a whole is deep, although crushing has reduced this depth and splayed out the cheeks, making the fossil wider than it would have been when alive.
+The overall shape and texture is standard for embolomeres, although there is no trace of lateral line canals.
 Sutures between skull bones are difficult to interpret with certainty, but when visible, their arrangement and structure is similar to that of other embolomeres (particularly English specimens commonly referred to Pteroplax or Eogyrinus).
 For example, the lacrimal bone is excluded from the front edge of the orbit (eye socket) due to a downward branch of the prefrontal bone, and the broad squamosal bone is only weakly attached to skull bones above it.
-The orbits were roughly circular, in contrast with a well-preserved embolomere skull from Newsham (initially referred to Anthracosaurus and now considered the lectotype of Eogyrinus), which has more triangular orbits due to the shape of the jugal bone, which forms the lower rim of the orbit.
+The orbits are roughly circular, in contrast with a well-preserved embolomere skull from Newsham (initially referred to Anthracosaurus and now considered the lectotype of Eogyrinus), which has more triangular orbits due to the shape of the jugal bone, which forms the lower rim of the orbit.
 On the other hand, the jugal of Neopteroplax otherwise resembles that of the Newsham skull due to extending down far enough that it wraps under the rim of the mouth.
-The premaxilla (at the tip of the snout) had three teeth, with the first two rather large and the last one much smaller.
-The following maxilla bone had about 40 teeth, which were generally small except for a "canine" region of four or five larger teeth near the front part of the bone.
-All of the teeth were only preserved as broken stumps at best, so specific information about their shape is unobtainable.
+The premaxilla (at the tip of the snout) has three teeth, with the first two rather large and the last one much smaller.
+The following maxilla bone has about 40 teeth, which are generally small except for a "canine" region of four or five larger teeth near the front part of the bone.
+All of the teeth are only preserved as broken stumps at best, so specific information about their shape is unobtainable.